stay at home mom

 Sign Up Your Spouse

+I sign my husband up for the research firm databases as well.
+He has participated in several paid research studies himself over the years, usually before or after work, sometimes on his lunch hour.
 One time they paid him $200 to come into their facility before work and shave with a new type of razor!
 He came in three times during one week, used the new razor, and collected his cash.

 Qualifying for a Paid Research Study

+Its really important that you give your best contact information to the firms.
+I give them my cell phone.
 This way, when they are qualifying people for their paid research studies, they get a hold of me right away.

 Some firms call almost once a week, others once in six months.
 It depends on how busy they are.

-Don't be discouraged if you do not qualify.
+When the research firm contacts you, they will have a study that you may qualify for.
+They will call you and ask you a couple dozen questions, to see if you meet the exact requirements of the manufacturer.
+Don’t be discouraged if you do not qualify.
 It is hard to tell exactly what the manufacturer is looking for.
 Just take the time to answer all their questions, and make sure that the firm knows that you are not put-out doing so.

+Most of these firms are not allowed, to use the same participant on too many studies too close together.
 For instance, one firm may require that you have not completed a study within the last 90 days, while another may be six months.

 One of the first questions they will ask you when trying to qualify you for a study, is if you have participated in a study within the last X amount of months.
 I always answer this question based on when I did my last study with that firm, not with any firm that I work with.
 This seems to work well.

+Also, when they ask you the qualifying questions, try not to be too firm on your answers.
+Words like “always” and “never” can disqualify you for a study very easily.
+You don’t want to be indecisive, but saying you would “never” try a particular brand isn’t the best idea.
 It helps to listen to the person qualifying you as well.
 Sometimes, they give you little “clues” along the way, based on their tone of voice or inflection.
 Pick up on these clues (don’t lie) and you may qualify for more studies.

 Middle of the road answers are likewise not good.
 Keep in mind that if you just choose "sometimes" all the time does not make you a good candidate either.